Ross Castle © Jim Linwood

 Getting to Ireland

-There are plenty of direct cheap flights to Ireland on budget carriers like easyJet and Ryanair, so getting to Ireland from the UK is a breeze.
+There are plenty of direct cheap flights to Ireland on budget carriers, so getting to Ireland from the UK is a breeze.
 Getting to Ireland from the US isn't as quick, but there are direct flights from the US to Dublin and Shannon airports.
 Get more information on Ireland Airports.

 Cailín na Gaillimhe (Traditional), Irish Washerwoman (Traditional), and Riverdance (Anuna).